CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.5.md

     To utilise the capabilities of **Microsoft 365 Copilot** in a meeting, follow the given steps:

-    1. Organise a meeting and select **Copilot** from the top bar.
-A side pane will open where you can give prompts to the Copilot.
+    1. Organise a meeting and select **Copilot** from the top bar. select **confirm** on what language to select, A side pane will open where you can give prompts to the Copilot.

     1. During the meeting, ask Copilot to take notes, list action items or generate relevant questions.